-This bill amends the West Virginia Public Employees Retirement Act to allow county sheriffs who are members of the public retirement system to retire at the age of 62 with a minimum of eight years of contributing service.
-The new provision specifies that this applies to sheriffs who are not participating in another retirement system administered by the retirement board.
+This bill amends the West Virginia Public Employees Retirement Act, specifically section 5-10-20, to allow county sheriffs who are members of the public retirement system to retire at the age of 62 with a minimum of eight years of contributing service.
+The new provision specifies that these years of service must be actual and contributory, and it applies to sheriffs who are not participating in another retirement system administered by the retirement board.

 Statutes affected: Introduced Version: 5-10-20